ayden611/early-risk-alert-ai/README.md

 The platform is structured to keep reviewability visible to the authorized health care professional by presenting:

-- review basis
+- explainable review basis
-- explainable contributing factors
+- contributing factors
 - confidence and visible limitations
 - data freshness
 - what changed
 - what the software does not know
-- workflow-state visibility separate from supportive clinical recommendation
+- workflow-state visibility separate from supportive clinical review context

 Operational workflow controls are recorded separately from supportive review context so that workflow handling is not presented as a machine-issued clinical directive.